Gaudi's Park Guell

 - May 4th to September 6th, from 8:00 to 21:30 (last entry until 21:00)

 - September 7th 4th to October 24th, from 8:00 to 20:00 (last entry until 19:30)

-How to get to Park Güell
+How to get to Park Guell

-Metro: Line 3.
-Vallcarca Station.
-Going by metro is not the best choice, there's a 20-25 minute walk from the nearest station of Vallcarca.
+Tip: Taking the metro is not the best choice, as there's a 20-25 minute walk from the nearest station of Vallcarca.